Loreto College's Ball building pictured on a sunny day.

 Loreto Campus greenery

-In February 2023, we set out our commitment to the environment in our Sustainability Strategy, an ambitious 12-year strategy that recognises the complexity and breadth of the challenge we face, and which recognises that we will only achieve progress through collaboration, participation and collective action.
+In February 2023, we set out our commitment to the environment in our College Sustainability Strategy.
+The ambitious 12-year strategy recognises the complexity and breadth of the challenge we face, and recognises that we will only achieve progress through collaboration, participation and collective action.

 Achievements so far: